Danielakachi/Shopping-Cart-Desktop/README.md

 # dan
-A Java Calculator application with sleek display
+A Java Calculator application with sleek dynamic display